advait-0/SLAM-OpenCV-Navigation/README.md

 </p>

-A simulation of a Bot in Gazebo and RViz which creates a map of it's environment and navigates through it while avoiding obstacles
+A simulation of a Bot in Gazebo and RViz which creates a map of it's environment and navigates through it while avoiding obstacles.

 ## Table of Contents